Your brain on journalling

 Dear diary… Whatever your reasons for starting a journal, chances are it’s going to be helpful.
-The reported health benefits of journalling* stretch from stress and anxiety relief, to more restful sleep, healthier finances, improved fitness, and even better heart health.
+The reported health benefits of journalling* stretch from tension relief, to more restful sleep, healthier finances, improved fitness, and even better heart health.

 (*Before you @ us, journaling vs journalling has been a hot topic in the team this week.
 Even Collins and Oxford dictionaries disagree on it.
 So, we’ve gone with a double ll, because we’re Brits, and on balance, it just felt right.
 So, that’s that out of the way.)

 There are no rules really when it comes to journalling, but it can be good to have a variety of journals choose from, depending on your mood on any given day.

 Gratitude journal: A simple list of three - five things you are grateful for.

 Write down the answers to these five questions: What is one thing I'm uptight about today?
 What is one practical thing I could do to prevent or prepare for it?
 What's one reason it's probably not going to be as bad as I fear?
 What's one reason I know I can handle it?
 What's one upside of the situation?

 Reflective journal: Look back on your day to process thoughts and feelings.

 Of all the types of journalling, gratitude is the most widely studied for mental well-being.
 Not surprising really, as it is connected to both mental and physical well-being, with links to processes within the brain that have long-term impacts on our overall health.